mireie/sorry_succulents/README.md

 * Devise

 ## Description
 A two-day project to create a web portal for a Ruby on Rails website to manage one-to-many relationships between products and reviews.
-The second day focuesd on adding authentication for users of different scopes.
+The second day focused on adding authentication for users of different scopes.

 ## Setup/Installation Requirements